1. Products

 The open source Boost.GIL library gives software programmers the ability to rotate images with just a couple of lines of code.
 The Boost.GIL supports a variety of image transformation functions that can perform any axis-aligned rotation, flip image vertically or horizontally, extract a rectangular sub-image, apply color conversion, , special rotations by 90, 180, or 270 degrees & so on.

-Image Transformation via C++ API
+How to Perform Image Transformation via C++ API?

 template